TV Tropes Needs Your Help

-- Ranma ½: Akane is an extremely violent Tsundere, rather popular at school and despite her efforts has very few traditionally feminine traits.
-Shampoo is a Supreme Chef, works full-time in her grandma's restaurant, and can be almost kittenish when she's happy (pun intended).
-Also, she came from a lower-class setting than Akane, is a lot smarter than she looks, and is also multi-talented.
-She also pines after Ranma.
-However, Akane is very kind-hearted and nice when not being upset, and often stands up for others even if it brings her problems.
-And while Shampoo can cook and can be very demure around Ranma, most of the time she's Tsundere bordering on Yandere and can be very manipulative and cruel, like with Mousse and sometimes to Ranma himself.
+- Ranma ½: Akane and Shampoo have traits of both sides.
+Akane is an extremely violent Tsundere, rather popular at school and despite her efforts has very few traditionally feminine traits; Shampoo is a Supreme Chef, works full-time in her grandma's restaurant, can be almost kittenish when she's happy (pun intended), she comes from a lower-class setting than Akane, is a lot smarter than she looks, and is also multi-talented.
+However, Akane is very kind-hearted and nice when she's not being upset, and often stands up for others and even for Ranma despite the risks, and while Shampoo can cook and can be very demure around Ranma, most of the time she's Tsundere bordering on Yandere and can be very manipulative and cruel either to Mousse or to Ranma himself.
 Shampoo also has an exotic quality, and her sexiness is sometimes played up too, especially compared to Akane who is a tomboy who desperately attempts to be more feminine.

-- The anime adaptation of Zero no Tsukaima has Louise and Siesta switch roles for the third season.
+- The anime adaptation of The Familiar of Zero has Louise and Siesta switch roles for the third season.
 As Saito grows more used to Louise's habits, his relationship with her normalizes somewhat culminating with their marriage at the end of the second season.
 Shortly thereafter the writers force Siesta to crank up the sex appeal to compensate because Status Quo Is God.

 - In the Archie Comics, the Betty becomes a Veronica when she tries to murder Archie out of spite.
 For Veronica, despite having mistaken herself for a romantic novel heroine after a knock on the head, she never did such a thing, and thus gets the title of Betty in the trope namer for this kind of triangles.

-- Lois Lane and Lana Lang have been switched the roles of Betty and Veronica to Superman in the course of the years.
+- Lois Lane and Lana Lang have switched the roles of Betty and Veronica to Superman over the years.